neil-r/study_wsd/README.md

 ### Example Prompt

+What is the meaning of the word "investigation" in "The Fulton said Friday an investigation of Atlanta's recent primary produced 'no evidence' that any irregularities took ."?

+Options:
+1. an inquiry into unfamiliar or questionable activities
+2. the work of inquiring into something thoroughly and systematically'

 ## Question 2: What is the capability of LLMs to accurately identify a sense of a word that is not implied?